-Although you must use metric measurements in the England, Scotaland or Wales (grams, kilograms, millilitres or litres), it is the law when selling package and loose goods, many people think in the older imperial system (ounces, pounds, inches and pints).
+Although you must use metric measurements in the England, Scotland or Wales (grams, kilograms, millilitres or litres), it is the law when selling package and loose goods, many people think in the older imperial system (ounces, pounds, inches and pints).
 Northern Ireland is different.
 The good news is that you can still buy milk, beer and cider in pints and if you deal in precious metals you can use troy ounces.
-If you want to include the imperial measurement on your packaging you can do but it needs to be less noticable than the metric.
+If you want to include the imperial measurement on your packaging you can do but it needs to be less noticeable than the metric.

 On this page you can convert all sorts on measurements from metric to imperial and back again.
 Enter the amount in the highlighted box and the click on the = sign to convert.

 At -25°C sounds moved at just 315 metres per second but at +35°C

-There are also the scales of Kelvin, Rankine, Delisle, Newton, Reaumur and Rømer.
+There are also the scales of Kelvin, Rankine, Delisle, Newton, Reaumur

 0 K (Kelvin) is absolute zero, (not something you want to be around

 Gabriel Fahrenheit.
 It is not commonly used in the UK any more but

 If you raise the temperature of a substance above its freezing point, it will become a liquid.
 The pouring temperature will be slightly higher.

-A three dimensional measure of the space inside a container or the amount of a substance.
+A three-dimensional measure of the space inside a container or the amount of a substance.